rosslamont/jxvc/README.md

 ### Installing

 All artifacts are available in the maven central repository.
-There are a number of artifacts provided to provide flexibility and to permit developers to substitue their own validator implementations if desired.
+Each validator is independent of any other validator, providing a developer with flexibility and the ability to substitue there own implementations of particular validation languages if desired.
+See the [Usage examples](https://github.com/rosslamont/jxvc/wiki/Usage-examples) for a more information.

-All artifacts are available at maven central.
-Note that the various validator libraries do not have dependencies upon each other.
-See the [Usage examples](https://github.com/rosslamont/jxvc/wiki/Usage-examples) for a detailed explanation.

 The artifacts provided are as follows: